wso2/docs-choreo-dev/en/pe-docs/docs/db-and-services/databases/choreo-managed-databases-and-caches.md

 ## Technology Partnership

-Choreo's managed database, vector database, and cache services are powered by Aiven, our technology partner and data platform subprocessor.
-Aiven provides the underlying infrastructure and automation that enable these fully managed services while integrating with the Choreo ecosystem.
+Choreo's managed data services are powered by **Aiven.io**, our trusted technology partner and data platform subprocessor.
+Aiven provides the underlying infrastructure, automated management, and expertise that enable Choreo to deliver fully managed data services as part of our ecosystem.

 ### Service Level Agreement (SLA)